cmhamel/automesh/book/examples/spheres_cont/README.md

 # Spheres - Continued

-Now we use the fundamentals learned in the [previous example](../spheres/README.md) to a more sophisticated example:  Concentric, high-resolution spheres consisting of three materials.
+Use the fundamentals learned in the [previous example](../spheres/README.md) to create a more sophisticated example:  Concentric, high-resolution spheres consisting of three materials.

 ## Problem Statement

 ### Given

-Given three concentric spheres of radius 10, 11, and 12 cm, as shown in the figure below:
+Given three concentric spheres of radius 10, 11, and 12 cm, as shown in the figure below,

 ![spheres_cont_dim](spheres_cont_dim.png)

-Figure: Three concentric spheres of radius 10, 11, and 12 cm.
+Figure: Schematic cross-section of three concentric spheres of radius 10, 11, and 12 cm.
 Grid spacing is 1 cm.

 ### Find

-Create finite element meshes of the following resolutions:
+Use the following segmentation resolutions,

 resolution (vox/cm) | element side length (cm) | `nelx` | # voxels
 ---: | :---: | ---: | ---: